Honors and Undergraduate Research

 - Maintain 3.25 GPR in Honors coursework and 3.5 GPR overall.

 To complete Honors Fellows curriculum requirements, Honors Students must complete a capstone experience.
-The requirement may be met by engaging in the Undergraduate Research Scholars Program, by preparing and teaching an Honors Seminar as part of the Undergraduate Teacher Scholars Program, by undertaking a community service project as a participant in the Undergraduate Service Scholars Program, by developing an enhancement project for a student organization through the Undergraduate Leadership Scholars Program or by completing a capstone project designated by their home department.
+The requirement may be met by engaging an academic research project in the Undergraduate Research Scholars Program, by preparing and teaching a seminar or adding enriching material to an existing course as part of the Undergraduate Teacher Scholars Program, by undertaking a community service project as a participant in the Undergraduate Service Scholars Program, by developing an enhancement project for a student organization through the Undergraduate Leadership Scholars Program, creating an artistic performance through the Undergraduate Performance Scholars program, or by completing a capstone project designated by their home department.
 Students should consult with a University Honors Program advisor in the planning stages to seek approval for their capstone experience.

-Honors Students are afforded several avenues to earn Honors credit in addition to regularly offered Honors courses.
-Honors Students may contract for Honors credit, engage in Honors independent study or take graduate courses that count toward undergraduate degree requirements.
+Honors Students are afforded other avenues to earn Honors credit in addition to regularly offered Honors courses.
+Honors Students may contract for Honors credit or take graduate courses that count toward undergraduate degree requirements.
 Honors Students should consult with University Honors Program advisors about these opportunities.

 Honors Students with unique intellectual interests and specific educational goals may also “major” in Honors by pursuing the innovative University Studies – Honors (USHN) degree.
 Students may combine a range of related academic areas into a coherent degree plan by designating an “area of concentration” in combination with two established minor fields of study.
 The formulation of the degree plan requires students to conceptually link their course selection to a specific “problem” that will be addressed in a capstone thesis.